rkuhlf/eclipse-real-time/README.md

 Must have:
-- You should be able to click on the graph to go to that spot.
+- For now it should say that it only works on desktop.

 Should have:
 - Add the flight.